BonnierNews/exp-fetch/README.md

 * `freeze`: (default:`true`).
 When this option is set to false it will not freeze the response so it can be modified. ("use strict" is needed)
 * `cache`: (default: `an instance of AsyncCache`) (https://github.com/ExpressenAB/exp-asynccache).
 To disable caching set `{cache: null}`
-* `cacheKeyFn`: (default: caches on the url) An optional formatting function for finding the cache-key.
+* `cacheKeyFn`: (default: caches on the url + sha1 of the body) An optional formatting function for finding the cache-key.
 One might, for example, want to cache on an url with the get params stripped.
 * `cacheValueFn`: (default: caches the response body) An optional function for change what will be returned and cached from fetch.
 * `maxAgeFn`: (default: respects the `cache-control` header)
 * `onRequestInit`: If given a function, it will be called before the actual request is made, see [Hooks](#hooks) for signature